-The Mac Pro has six Thunderbolt 2 ports, a high-speed interface that can move data at up to 20 Gb/s.
+The Mac Pro has six Thunderbolt 2 ports and a high-speed interface that can move data at up to 20 Gb/s.
 That's four times the speed of the USB 3.0 standard.
-Speaking of USB 3.0, Apple added four USB 3.0 ports to ensure you have full native connectivity options with your USB-compatible peripherals, such as external hard drives.
+Speaking of USB 3.0, Apple added four USB 3.0 ports to ensure you have full native connectivity options with your USB-compatible peripherals such as external hard drives.

 iWork provides three apps to keep you productive.
 Pages allow you to make creative word documents.
 Numbers helps you make spreadsheets more visually insightful.
-Keynote allows you to create a powerful presentation, complete with animated charts, interactive tables with cinematic effects and transitions.
+Keynote allows you to create a powerful presentation, complete with animated charts and interactive tables with cinematic effects and transitions.

 Please note that this Mac may come with an earlier version of macOS.
 You can upgrade to the latest version through the Mac App Store app.